molmod/psiflow/docs/execution.md

 ## Setup
-The location where the above commands are executed will be referred to as the **submission side**; this will typically be a local workstation or a login/compute node of a cluster.
+The main Python script will typically be executed on a local workstation or a login/compute node of a cluster;
+this will be referred to as the **submission side**.
 Because all nontrivial calculations are forwarded to the appropriate compute resources as specified in the configuration script (see below), the submission side does not actually do any work, and it is therefore trivial to set up.